RetroNora/MERA_ELZAB_ComPan_8_16/README.md

 ##  8088/8087 board
 This is a special board that makes my ComPAN 8/16bit microcomputer.
+This card places my unit somewhere in between ComPAN - 8 and ComPAN-16 that never entered mass production.
+The unit is from 1988 but I found mentions about 8088 card from as early as 1986.
+The BIOS for ComPan 8088 card was made by ZSAK PAN Software Corporation and has a compilation date of 11/08/82.
+I don't know how many of ComPANs that survived to today are 8/16 model.
+The BIOS also mentions colour graphic/ XT keyboard and seems to have HDD handling procedures.

  ![alt text](https://github.com/RetroNora/MERA_ELZAB_ComPan_8_16/blob/main/Pics/8088%20board.jpg)